Pruning has a disparate impact on model accuracy: Mitigation solution and evaluation

 \subsection{Mitigation solution}

 To achieve fairness, the aforementioned findings suggest to equalize the disparity associated with gradient norms $\| \bm{g}_a^\ell \|$ and Hessians $\lambda(\bm{H}_a^\ell)$ across different groups $a \in \cA$.
-For this goal, the paper adopts a constrained empirical risk minimization approach:
+For this goal, we adopt a constrained empirical risk minimization approach:

 where $\bm{g}^\ell = \nabla_\btheta J(\btheta; D)$ and $\bm{H}^\ell = \nabla^2_\btheta J(\btheta; D)$ refer to the gradients and Hessian associated with loss function $\ell$, respectively, and are computed using the whole dataset $D$.
 The approach \eqref{eq:LD_slow} is a common strategy adopted in fair learning tasks, and the paper uses the Lagrangian Dual method of \citet{fioretto2020lagrangian} which exploits Lagrangian duality to extend the loss function with trainable and weighted regularization terms that encapsulate constraints violations (see Appendix \ref{sec:additional_results} for additional details).